UCLA Master of Legal Studies: History

-In December 2019, UCLA Law School announced the launch of a Master of Legal Studies program which would provide students with a master’s degree at a fraction of the cost, and in a fraction of the time of a JD degree.
+In December 2019, UCLA Law School announced a Master of Legal Studies program which would provide students with a master's degree at less cost, and in less time, than a JD degree.
 The program is designed for working professionals seeking an advanced understanding of legal principles without pursuing a JD degree.

-In 2020, Jennifer Mnookin, then dean of the Law School at UCLA told CNBC, “There’s an enormous number of people who engage with the law, who need to work with lawyers, who need to know a decent amount about the law for what they do, but they don’t actually need the license.
-They don’t need to be lawyers.”
+In 2020, Jennifer Mnookin, then dean of the Law School at UCLA told CNBC, "There’s an enormous number of people who engage with the law, who need to work with lawyers, who need to know a decent amount about the law for what they do, but they don't actually need the license.
+They don't need to be lawyers."

 The program's first class graduated in 2021 and was included in the UCLA School of Law graduation.
 The event featured live remarks, delivered from the law school, by keynote speaker U.S. Rep. Ted Lieu and then UCLA Law Dean Jennifer Mnookin.
 Recorded messages from special guests included UCLA and NBA player Bill Walton, as well as law school alumni Judge Paul Watford of the U.S. Court of Appeals for the Ninth Circuit and U.S. Senator.
 Kirsten Gillibrand.

 Mnookin was succeeded by Russell Korobkin as interim dean of UCLA School of Law, followed by Michael Waterstone as Dean of UCLA School of Law on August 1, 2023, who also oversees the UCLA Master of Legal Studies.

+The program launched its hybrid and online options in the Fall 2024.